 - Enjoy one of the great walks in the region

 - Take a spectacular helicopter flight

 - Try your hand at fly fishing

 - Picnic on the shores of Lake Wakatipu

 - Play golf at one of the six stunning golf courses

 - Ski in winter

-Small group wine tours designed for the discerning traveller.
+Small group wine tours singles, couples or special groups and events.
 Enjoy a fun day out tasting fine wine, sightseeing and enjoying local cuisine hosted by one Appellation Central's experienced local guides.
-Awarded Best of NZ Wine Tourism 2011,12 &13!
+Awarded Best of NZ Wine Tourism 2011

 Have you got a great story to tell?
 Add your own article